Luckvery/sift-js/README.md

  When present, Sift will return the function so you might assign it to a variable (for example).
 After which when this function is called, its arguments will be evaluated by Sift.
 In practice arguments should be key/value object where keys are parameter names and values are values for respective parameter names.
-However, although, less useful, it is also possible to pass an argument object or an array of alternating key, value pairs in the form, `["foo", "hello", "bar", "world"]`.
+However, although less useful, it is also possible to pass an argument object or an array of alternating key, value pairs in the form, `["foo", "hello", "bar", "world"]`.

 #### <u>Collection of objects to be validated</u>